def-gthill/kenpali/kenpali-core.md

 ### isAtLeast|isAtLeast

-Returns whether its first argument is greater than or equal to its second argument.
+Returns whether its first argument is greater than or equal to its second argument, according to the [Comparison Rules](#comparison-rules).

 Parameters: